-- serve as regional resource centres for students who are Deaf, Blind, or Deafblind; - provide outreach and home visits to preschool for students who are Deaf or Deafblind; - develop and provide learning materials and media for students who are Deaf or hard of hearing, blind or have low vision, or are Deafblind; - provide school board staff with resource service; and, - play a valuable role in teacher training
+- serve as regional resource centres for students who are Deaf, Blind, or Deafblind; - provide outreach, in service opportunities, observation and consultation in preschool settings for students; - offer virtual learning opportunities and/or virtual home visits via Zoom for preschool students who are Deaf or Deafblind; - develop and provide learning materials and media for students who are Deaf or hard of hearing, blind or have low vision, or are Deafblind; - provide school board staff with resource service; and, - ASL assessments and consultations upon request; - psychologist and speech-language pathologist consultations upon request; - provide webinars for all educators and educators in training

-Current Statistics (2019/2020)
+Current Statistics (2020/2021)

 Type of School School Name Program Number of students Transportation (with escort)

 Provincial W. Ross MacDonald Blind 0 Plane

 Provincial Ernest C. Drury Deaf 0 Plane

 Provincial Sir James Whitney Deaf 2 Highway coach

 Provincial Robarts School Deaf 0 Plane

 Demonstration Trillium Deaf 0 Plane

-Demonstration Sagonaska Learning 0 Highway coach
+Demonstration Sagonaska Learning Disabled 0 Highway coach

-Disabled